-The BSA also moderates a closed Facebook group, and it would be churlish not to mention Michelle Paradies, a volunteer who led the team moderating this group.
+The BSA has a Facebook Page and moderates a closed Facebook group, and it would be churlish not to mention Michelle Paradies, a volunteer who led the team moderating this group.
 This is a space where people can reach out to others who stammer, look for help and share experiences, and it is a vital source of support.
-By the end of December 2018 there were 9,021 members of the group.
+By the end of December 2018 there were 9,021 members of the Facebook Page and over 4,000 members of the closed Group.